John Mahama: Early career

-After completing his undergraduate education, Mahama taught history at the secondary school level for a few years.
+After completing his undergraduate education, Mahama became a secondary school teacher for a few years.
 Upon his return to Ghana after studying in Moscow, he worked as the Information, Culture and Research Officer at the Embassy of Japan in Accra between 1991 and 1995.
 From there he moved to the anti-poverty non-governmental organisation (NGO) Plan International's Ghana Country Office, where he worked as International Relations, Sponsorship Communications and Grants Manager between 1995 and 1996.
 In 1993, he participated in a professional training course for Overseas Public Relations Staff, organized by the Japanese Ministry of Foreign Affairs in Tokyo.
 He also participated in a management development course organized by Plan International (RESA) in Nairobi, Kenya.

 As Member of Parliament

 Mahama was first elected to the Parliament of Ghana in the 1996 elections to represent the Bole/Bamboi Constituency for a four-year term.
 In April 1997, Mahama was appointed Deputy Minister of Communications.
 He was promoted to the post of Minister of Communications in November 1998, serving in that post until January 2001, when the ruling National Democratic Congress (NDC) handed over power to the New Patriotic Party government.

-In 2000, Mahama was re-elected for another four-year term as the Member of Parliament for Bole/Bamboi.
+In 2000, Mahama was re-elected for another four-year term as the Member of Parliament for Bole/Bamboi Constituency.
 He was again re-elected in 2004 for a third term.
 From 2001 to 2004, Mahama served as the Minority Parliamentary Spokesman for Communications.
 In 2002, he was appointed the Director of Communications for the NDC.
 That same year, he served as a member of the team of International Observers selected to monitor Zimbabwe's Parliamentary Elections.
 As an MP, he was a member of Standing Orders Committee as well as the Transport, Industry, Energy, Communications, Science and Technology Committee of Parliament.